angel-codes/100-days-of-code/log.md

 ### Day 75: November 28, 2020

 **Today's Progress:** I've been working on my Github README.
 I did a little project to help someone

+### Day 76: November 30, 2020

+**Today's Progress:** I started the Todo App challenge of Frontend mentor

+### Day 77: December 1, 2020

+**Today's Progress:** I was working on the design of the "Todo App" challenge

+### Day 78: December 2, 2020

+**Today's Progress:** I was modifying some things to activate the light / dark mode in the "Todo App" challenge

+### Day 79: December 3, 2020

+**Today's Progress:** These last days I had not been able to do much because I am somewhat ill and decided to cancel one day.
+However finish the @frontendmentor challenge.

+### Day 80: December 4, 2020

+**Today's Progress:** I started working on my project called "Journal App" built-in React, Redux, Sass, and Firebase

+### Day 81: December 7, 2020

+**Today's Progress:** I was working on the design of the login and registration of the project "Journal App"

+### Day 82: December 7, 2020

+**Today's Progress:** Working on the "Main" page of the Journal App project.